 Darcy Olsson

-I feel that Darcy, who describes herself as a lesbian, is primarily insecure avoidant in her attachment.
-We see this in her relationship with girlfriend Tara.
+I feel that Darcy is primarily insecure avoidant in her attachment.
+We see this in her relationship with Tara.
 Darcy shies away from expressing her true feelings and uses her outgoing personality as a form or protection; maybe not quite letting people in.
-She has a strong sense of self-sufficiency, but is quite emotionally detached, and as is shown with the scenes with her Mum, has clearly had some kind of traumatic upbringing whereby her Mum isn’t ‘seeing’ Darcy for who she is, or isn’t supporting her emotionally.
+She has a strong sense of self-sufficiency, but is very emotionally detached, and as is shown with the scenes with her Mum, has clearly had some kind of traumatic upbringing whereby her Mum isn’t ‘seeing’ Darcy for who she is, or isn’t supporting her emotionally.
 In the final episode Darcy does move emotionally closer to Tara, but only after a period of complete withdrawal.
-As with Charlie this could pose problems if Darcy self-sabotages her relationships if she feels she’s not good enough.
+As with Charlie, this could pose problems if Darcy self-sabotages her relationships if she feels she’s not good enough.

 With series three coming later in 2024, I look forward to seeing where the characters are in their romantic and platonic journeys!
-Naturally I hope it all works out for them, especially for Charlie and Nick.
+It promises to be a more 'mature' show, because our protagonists will presumably then be aged 16-17, and dealing with more mature themes around love, sexual intimacy and coping with emotional challanges.
+Naturally I hope it all works out for them, especially for Charlie and Nick, perhaps one of the most connected and cute on-screen couplings to grace our TV screens.

-They’re a brilliant group of characters and the production and acting are outstanding.
+They’re such a brilliant group of characters and the production and acting are largely outstanding.
+It is wonderful to see such inclusion and beautful emotional depth in a show for young people.
 Heartstopping indeed.